-- Expense Over 90 days old - This expense is outside of the date range of the policy settings.
+- Expense over X days old - This expense is outside of the date range of the policy settings.
 You can either remove the expense from the report or ask for an exemption from your manager.

 - Expense over $X - This expense is more than what is allowed by the active policy.
 You can either remove the expense from the report or ask for an exemption from your manager.

-- Missing Comment- This expense is missing a required comment.
-You can simply edit the expense and add a comment to remove this violation.
+- Missing description- This expense is missing a required description.
+You can simply edit the expense and add a description to remove this violation.

 Notes show additional information about expenses.
 They give insight into the type of expense and whether it has been edited from the original value.

 - Applied X% conversion surcharge - A currency conversion surcharge was applied when this expense (in a non-policy currency) was created.
-Conversion surcharges are set by each user in their Personal Settings.
+Conversion surcharges are set by each user in their Account Settings.

 Hard Stop Violations

-On the team plan, policy violations will always show as "soft warns".
-Soft warn policy violations mean that when the employee submits a report, they will get a dialogue that lets them know each of the violations, but they will still be able to submit a report.
+Using the Control company policy, policy violations will always show as "soft warns".
+Soft warn policy violations mean that when a report is submitted, there will be a dialogue that lets them know each of the violations, but they will still be able to submit a report.

 Here is an example of that that dialogue:

-On a corporate policy, you additionally have the ability to make policy violations a hard stop, meaning that if the employee has any policy violations, they will need to correct them before submitting a report.
+You have the ability to make policy violations a hard stop, meaning that if the employee has any policy violations, they will need to correct them before submitting a report.
 They will not be able to manually submit with these violations, and Scheduled Submit will not automatically submit these expenses either.

-It is important to realize that the hard stop option for policy violations is all-or-nothing.
+It is important to note that the hard stop option for policy violations is all-or-nothing.
 You can’t pick and choose which violations are hard stops and which are soft warns.

 In order to enable hard stop policy violations, you’ll need to do the following:

-- Go to Domain Control > select the domain you want to manage > Groups > Edit.
+- Go to Settings > Domain Control > [Domain Name] > Groups > Edit

 3. Click Edit > check the box next to “Strictly enforce expense policy rules” > Save